metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 **New Orleans covers if**
 Sean Payton and Dennis Allen go out of their way to prevent Philadelphia from developing any rhythm rushing the ball.
 A part of me is convinced Hurts' confidence level really impacts this offense - so long as Miles Sanders is out, Philadelphia's offense lives and dies by whatever mood Hurts is in
 \- AND -
 the Saints don't overlook this game in preparation for their upcoming match against Buffalo on Thanksgiving.
+Trevor Siemian has proven himself capable of moving the ball, so long as the focus is there.

 **Philadelphia covers if
 **New Orleans is caught slacking